-I got this recipe from my cousin when I was a teenager and they’ve been a favorite ever since!
+I got this chewy chocolate chip cookie recipe from my cousin when I was a teenager, and it’s been a favorite ever since!
 She made a batch of these and I had to have the recipe, I was totally smitten.

 The story goes, that supposedly a woman was dining at the Neiman Marcus Cafe in Dallas, Texas and loved their chocolate chip cookies so much she asked for the recipe.
 She was told by the waitress that for two fifty she could have it.
 She agreed and later the credit card bill arrived and that was $250.

 Is it true?
-Not sure, but either way these cookies are so unbelievably good!
+Not sure, but either way these Neiman Marcus chocolate chip cookies are so unbelievably good!

 And I had no idea they had oatmeal in them because it’s ground up like a flour.
 I love the flavor the oatmeal adds without being overbearing.

-Plus it helps thicken up the cookies so you don’t end up with those squatty flat cookies.
-These are thickand deliciously chewy.
+Plus, it helps thicken up the cookies so you don’t end up with those squatty flat cookies.
+These are thick and deliciously chewy chocolate chip cookies.

 Neiman Marcus Chocolate Chip Cookie Ingredients